Electrical Safety in the Home

 - Install tamper-resistant (TR) receptacles in outlets near where children will be present.2 These outlets contain an internal spring-loaded shield that requires even pressure on both sides of the outlet to access the electrical contacts.
 The National Electric Code® has required new and renovated dwellings to include TR receptacles since 2008.3

-- When plugging an appliance into a receptacle outlet, make sure you read and follow the manufacturer’s instructions.2
+- When plugging an appliance into a receptacle outlet, make sure you read and follow the manufacturer’s instructions.4

-- Only one high-wattage appliance should be plugged into a receptacle outlet at a time.2
+- Only one high-wattage appliance should be plugged into a receptacle outlet at a time.5

-- Only one heat-producing appliance, such as a toaster or coffee maker, should be plugged into a receptacle outlet at a single time.4
+- Only one heat-producing appliance, such as a toaster or coffee maker, should be plugged into a receptacle outlet at a single time.6

-- To help protect against shock hazards, make sure you install ground-fault circuit interrupters (GFCIs) in the kitchen, bathroom, laundry room, basement, garages, outdoor areas and other places where electrical equipment is near water or can get wet.
-A GFCI can either be installed in your electrical system or built into a power cord to help prevent severe shocks.5
+- To help protect against shock hazards, make sure you install GFCIs in the kitchen, bathroom, laundry room, basement, garages, outdoor areas and other places where electrical equipment is near water or can get wet.
+A GFCI can either be installed in your electrical system or built into a power cord to help prevent severe shocks.7

-To help prevent fires, have a qualified electrician install arc-fault circuit interrupters (AFCIs), which can help protect against fires that result from problems in home wiring, such as arcing and sparking.6
+- To help prevent fires, have a qualified electrician install arc-fault circuit interrupters (AFCIs), which can help protect against fires that result from problems in home wiring, such as arcing and sparking.8

 Power and Extension Cord Safety Tips